-All other requests to be excused must be made on your summons date, in person to the judge in the courtroom to which you are assigned.
+All other requests to be excused must be made on your summons date, in person to the judge in the courtroom to which you are assigned, or online.
 The judge, when selecting jurors in

 the courtroom on the day of trial, does take into further consideration the personal and financial impact that a lengthy trial may have and considers "hardship" excuses at

 that time.
 If you have transportation difficulties, you may wish to contact the Butte County Transit Office (1-800-822-8145 toll free) or Oroville Area Transit (534-5530).

 Please note that CCP§240(a) reads in part: "No eligible person shall be exempt from service as a trial juror by reason of occupation, race, color, religion, sex, national